 15 mins (including 2-3 mins Q&A)

 Rapport with the audience involves attention to eye contact, sensitivity to how the audience is responding to your talk and what you look like from the point of view of the audience.
-These can be improved by practising in front of one or two friends or video-taping your rehearsal.
+These can be improved by practicing in front of one or two friends or videotaping your rehearsal.

 Poster Size: A0